-Romania is one of only 6 countries which are part of the European Union but not a part of the Schengen Area (the others are Bulgaria, Croatia, Cyprus, as well as the UK and Ireland who opted out).
-However, with an increasing amount of support across the continent, Romania could be a part of the zone by the end of 2019.
+Romania is one of only 6 countries that are part of the European Union but not a part of the Schengen Area (the others are Bulgaria, Croatia, Cyprus, as well as Ireland, who opted out).
+However, with an increasing amount of support across the continent, Romania could be a part of the zone soon.

 Romania has taken over the rotating EU presidency and they are keen to put joining the Schengen at the top of the agenda.
 On the day of taking office, they received backing from Antonio Tajani, the European Parliament President.
 He told the EU member states who have previously blocked Romania joining to “rethink their stance”.
 He said Romania now met all the criteria to join.

 What does this mean for Canadian travellers?
 Canadians currently enjoy visa-free access to Romania and the Schengen Area (for short trips).
 Initially, Romania’s accession would not change much.
 However, from 2021, Canadians will need an ETIAS visa waiver to visit any of the countries in the Schengen Area, including Romania if it joins.

 What will Canadians need to do to obtain an ETIAS visa waiver?

 The ETIAS application process will be quick and straightforward.
 Canadians will just need to complete an online form by entering information such as their:

 - Date of birth